About NUI Galway

 The Athena SWAN charter goes beyond the institutional level and Schools within NUI Galway are currently reviewing and preparing their own applications.

-The College of Engineering and Informatics (CoEI) submitted a departmental bronze application in April 2017 and is the first school in NUI Galway to apply for departmental accreditation.
+The College of Engineering and Informatics (CoEI) was the first school in NUI Galway to apply for departmental accreditation in April 2017.
 Further information on equality and diversity in the CoEI is available on their website.